elc1798/alice/README.md

  - Lock your computer
  - Close whatever window you have currently active
  - Change your volume.
+ - Control the music that's playing (Rhythmbox on Ubuntu, Spotify on Mac OSX)
  - Open your web browser and URLs
  - Monitor incoming Facebook Messenger messages
  - Monitor CPU activity, memory usage, and temperatures